Building a perfectly simple charcuterie board doesn’t have to be difficult or expensive. Here’s how to make a cheap DIY charcuterie board!

 Honestly, it’s probably because charcuterie boards are basically adult lunchables, and we all loved those as kids.

-Now that you’re all grown up, you know the value and the “wow” factor that a charcuterie platter brings to a party.
+Now that you’re all grown up, you know the value and the “wow” factor that a charcuterie platter or charcuterie skewers bring to a party.
 If you can put one of these together successfully, your family and guests will be really impressed.

 Unfortunately, these things can get quite expensive if you’re not paying attention.
 That’s why I’m here to guide you through the easiest way to build a simple charcuterie board on a budget!
 So let’s get started on this cheese and meat platter!